Mon, May 04, 2026, 01:02:38 AM

 • Nausea and vomiting

-If left untreated, malaria can progress to severe anemia, organ failure, or cerebral malaria, which is often fatal.
+If untreated, malaria can lead to severe complications such as organ failure or cerebral malaria.

 2. Dengue Fever